That dollar amount reflects a 22.2% increase since 2017 and a 21.9% gain from 2020 to 2021.

 Below are exports from Hong Kong that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Hong Kong’s goods trail spending on foreign products by importers in Hong Kong.

-Hong Kong has highly negative net exports and therefore deep international trade deficits notably for refined petroleum oils, petroleum gas and electricity under the mineral fuels including oil category.
+Hong Kong has highly negative net exports and therefore deep international trade deficits, notably for precious metal jewelry, gold, unmounted diamonds and platinum under the gems and precious metals product category.

-These cashflow deficiencies clearly indicate Hong Kong’s competitive disadvantages in the international energy market, but also represent key opportunities for Hong Kong to improve its position in the global economy through focused innovations.
+These cashflow deficiencies clearly indicate Hong Kong’s competitive disadvantages in the gems and precious metals market, but also represent key opportunities for Hong Kong to improve its position in the global economy through focused innovations.

 Major Hong Kong Export Companies